dseclub/MDSE/CloudComputing/aws/AwsCertifications/Databases.md

 ## Amazon Redshift
 Amazon Redshiftis a fully managed, petabyte-scale data warehouse service in the cloud.
 The Redshift service manages all of the work of setting up, operating, and scaling a data warehouse.
 These tasks include provisioning capacity, monitoring and backing up the cluster, and applying patches and upgrades to the Amazon Redshift engine.

+## Amazon DynamoDB
+Amazon DynamoDB is a key-value and document database that delivers single-digit millisecond performance at any scale.
+It's a fully managed, multiregion, multimaster, durable non-SQL database.
+It comes with built-in security, backup and restore, and in-memory caching for internet-scale applications.

+The main components of DynamoDB are:
+-	a collection which serves as the foundational table
+-	a document which is equivalent to a row in a SQL database
+-	key-value pairs which are the fields within the document or row